-Recently, Kunal finished runner-up in WPTDeepStacks Berlin Main Event and got his biggest career score, winning an impressive $115,368.
+Recently, Kunal finished runner-up in WPTDeepStacks Berlin Main Event and claimed a career-best score, winning an impressive $115,368.
 We spoke to him and here are the excerpts of the interview:

 Hi Kunal, first of all, congratulations for your amazing start to 2018.
 Really, it is turning out to be a great year with several notable scores coming your way, especially from the WPT Events.